yonasBSD/foot/README.md

 success/fail flag for each queried capability.
 Responses for **all** queried capabilities are **always** sent.
 No queries are ever dropped.

+All replies are in `tigetstr()` format.
+That is, given the same capability name, foot reply is identical to what `tigetstr()` would have returned.

 # Credits